 Students who have successfully completed the Graduate Diploma in Accounting (currently with commendation) and gained full CAP 1 exemptions are also invited to apply.
 English language competence: minimum IELTS score of 6.0 or equivalent.

-Prior to admission to this course, students must provide the university with a certificate of exemption from Chartered Accountants Ireland.
-Exemption Application Forms are available on the web at www.charteredaccountants.ie and the deadline for exemption applications is 31 July.
+Prior to admission to this course, students must provide the University with a certificate of exemption from Chartered Accountants Ireland.
+Exemption Application Forms are available at www.charteredaccountants.ie and the deadline for applications is 31 July.

 English Language Requirements